 Antispasmodic drugs, for example, relieve muscle spasms commonly seen with cerebral palsy.
 Other medications can help control pain and co-occurring conditions.

-Severity of symptoms, the areas of the body involved, and availability of other forms of effective treatment are key considerations when prescribing medication for cerebral palsy.
+The severity of symptoms, the areas of the bodily injuries involved, and the availability of other forms of effective treatment are key considerations when prescribing medication for cerebral palsy.
 Like other forms of therapy, medication is administered according to the particular needs of each patient.

 When isolated spasticity is present, for example, localized injections may help reduce stiffness in affected areas.
 Relieving generalized spasticity, on the other hand, may call for oral muscle relaxants.